How do you create a SMART business goal? What are some good SMART goals examples for business?

 #4.
 Increase Website Traffic by (percentage) Month Over Month by Hiring an SEO Specialist

 For most businesses, an increase in website traffic translates into an increase in sales or clients.
-The issues can be having the bandwidth and skills to make that growth happen.
+The issue can be having the bandwidth and skills to make that growth happen.
 By hiring an SEO specialist, you’ll be able to hand over the reins to someone who truly knows the industry, without taking away any of your precious time.

 The only aspect of this goal that you need to fit to make work for you is the percentage of growth you’d like to see.
 In many cases, this percentage will be based on how well your site is already optimized.
 An SEO specialist can help you decide on this number based on realistic expectations.